First Timer's Guide

 Where are the best seats?

-When audiences are finally allowed to return back at the Granada Theatre, you have many options when it comes to deciding which seats will be the best for your needs.
+You have many options when it comes to deciding which seats will be the best for your needs.
 And the truth is, it depends entirely on your own preferences.
 Some seats are more easily accessible for those with mobility issues, some help you feel up-close-and-personal, and some are known for their acoustic excellence.
-You can access the Granada Theatre seating chart here [link to chart], and you are always welcome to contact us if you’d like additional insights or suggesetions.
+You are always welcome to contact us if you’d like additional insights or suggestions.

 Concert Night: a Guide to In-Person Attendance at the Granada Theatre during non-COVID times